 Ground-Mount Solar Panels: 4 pros and 2 cons

-Just like with roof-top solar, we can install a battery backup system with a ground and pole mount system.
+Just like with roof-top solar, we can install a battery backup system with either a ground or pole-mounted system.

 Let’s look at the pros and cons of having a ground-mount solar system.

 - Pro: Optimal Solar Panel Orientation